BYUcs236ta/cs236_Decker_Goodrich/Guides/General-Project-Guide.md

 For each project, there are resources provided to help you succeed as you begin to design and code.
 This section provides an overview of each resource, including information on how to access it and what it is intended to help you with.

+### Labs
+For each project we have a corresponding lab.
+Please attend the lab session where a TA will review the instructions and answer questions.
+Complete this **before** starting on the project.

 ### Project Guide

 There is a project guide for each project that is designed to supplement the project specification.
 They break the projects into manageable steps, give insight into how you might design and implement your program, and provide handy pseudocode.
-These guides are PDFs available on LearningSuite.
+These [guides](/Guides) are PDFs available on Github.
 You can access them using the link in the project specification.

 ### TA Help Videos and Slides